abhigo-ds/pulsar-failover-demo/README.md

 ### Performing failover
-The above demo app uses two SaaS cluster provided by Astra Streaming (ideally deployed in two different regions) with bidirectional replication.
+The above demo app uses two SaaS clusters provided by [Astra Streaming](https://www.datastax.com/products/astra-streaming) (ideally deployed in two different regions) with bidirectional replication.
 Internally it refers to them as **clusterA** and **clusterB**.

 By default, clusterA is chosen as the **Primary** and clusterB as **DR/Failover**.